noud/bumbal/README.md

 ### Database

-There are 2 database migrations for the Devices and Employees tables.
+There are 2 database migrations for the Employees and the Devices tables.
 - <a href="https://github.com/noud/bumbal/blob/main/database/migrations/2024_04_11_142451_create_employees_table.php">create_employees_table</a>.
 - <a href="https://github.com/noud/bumbal/blob/main/database/migrations/2024_04_11_142556_create_devices_table.php">create_devices_table</a>.